mvicenzi/pdf_tools/README.md

 # pdf_tools
 This repository contains Python scripts that I use to operate on PDFs (merge, extract/split, rotate, ...).
-They can be use directly from the command terminal or via a user-friendly interactive GUI.
+They can be used directly from the command terminal or via a user-friendly interactive GUI.

 ## Requirements
 The scripts are based on `PyPDF2`, a Python library to manipulate PDFs (see [https://pypi.org/project/PyPDF2/](https://pypi.org/project/PyPDF2/)).
 You can install it with: